quality icon

 Most expensive cars to insure in Arkansas

-Maserati Quattroporte tops the list as the most expensive car to insure in Arkansas, at an average annual cost of $8,766.
-Below is a list of the most expensive vehicles to insure in Arkansas and their average annual premiums.
+Maserati Quattroporte stands out as the most expensive car to insure in Arkansas, with an average annual cost of $8,766.

 Make ModelAverage annual premium